The following describes BMC's Family Medicine program highlights:

 We have a busy Family Medicine Mother/Baby Service that focuses on postpartum care of mother and infant dyads.
 We care for a number of patients with complex social and medical challenges, including opioid use disorder.
 You will gain expertise in caring for infants with neonatal abstinence syndrome.
 Boston Medical Center is proud to be a Baby-Friendly hospital (with re-designation confirmed in 2019), and there is a strong focus on supporting breastfeeding.

 With support from the Massachusetts League of Community Health Centers, the BMC Family Medicine Residency program is working to expand training in addiction medicine for its FM residents.
 During their time at BMC, FM residents will learn to care for patients with a range of substance use disorders (SUD) including but not limited to opioids, alcohol, tobacco, and cocaine, in both the inpatient and outpatient/ambulatory settings.
 They will have opportunities to rotate and spend elective time on various BMC related addiction services, including the addiction consult services, Faster Paths (urgent care for SUD), Project Respect (prenatal clinic for patients with SUD), and Catalyst and SOFAR clinics (for adolescents with SUD).
 All residents are required to take the SCOPE of pain lecture by Dan Alford, which specifically addresses diagnosis and management of chronic pain.
 Residents at South Boston Community Health Center will provide pain and addiction management to their primary care patients.
-We are also working to incorporate resident involvement in office based addiction treatment at Codman Square Health Center.
+We are also working to expand resident involvement in office based addiction treatment at all of our continuity sites.